 How much salt should you eat in a day?

-The FDA suggests that most Americans consume no more than 2,300 mg of sodium per day (that’s about 1 teaspoon), while the American Heart Association suggests that ideally, people should eat no more than 1,500 mg of sodium per day.
+The American Heart Association (AHA) suggests that, ideally, most adults should eat no more than 1,500 mg of sodium per day.

-People with diabetes need to pay extra close attention to make sure they’re not eating an excess of salt, whether or not they have existing heart disease and/or hypertension, as they are already at an increased risk of those complications by having diabetes.
+People with diabetes need to pay extra close attention to make sure they’re not eating an excess of salt, whether or not they have existing heart disease or hypertension, since they are already at an increased risk of those complications by having diabetes.

-However, everyone’s goals may vary, and some people may need to consume more sodium on occasion.
+However, individual goals may vary, and some people may need to consume more sodium on occasion.

-Athletes and people who are consuming large amounts of water may require extra salt (especially during physical activity on very hot days), and people who suffer from excessive sweating may need extra salt to balance out their electrolytes.
+For instance, athletes and people who are consuming large amounts of water may require extra sodium (especially during physical activity on very hot days), and people who have excessive sweating may need extra sodium to keep their electrolytes in balance.

-Always work with your doctor regarding your lifestyle and health goals to determine the appropriate amount of daily sodium that you require.
+Always work with your doctor with an eye toward your lifestyle and health goals to determine the appropriate amount of daily sodium that you require.

 Easy ways to reduce sodium consumption

-If you’re consuming more sodium than what is recommended by your health team, there are some easy ways to reduce your daily sodium consumption.
+If you’re consuming more sodium than recommended by your health team, there are some easy ways to reduce your daily consumption.

 Prepare your own meals and snacks at home

-Batch cooking and packing your own breakfasts, lunches, dinners, and snacks will greatly reduce the number of meals you eat out at restaurants and fast-food establishments, greatly reducing your sodium intake, since you have total control over the amount of added sodium you put in home-cooked food.
+Batch cooking and packing your own breakfasts, lunches, dinners, and snacks will greatly reduce the number of meals you eat out at restaurants and fast-food establishments.
+This will likely significantly reduce your sodium intake, since you have total control over the amount of added sodium you put in home-cooked food.

 Add herbs and spices in lieu of salt

-Simply adding salt and pepper to your cooking is out and leaning on more flavorful herbs and spices such as garlic, onion, cumin, turmeric, curry, cilantro, parsley, and paprika is in!
+Simply adding salt and pepper to your cooking is out.
+Leaning on flavorful herbs and spices, such as garlic, onion, cumin, turmeric, curry, cilantro, parsley, and paprika, is in.

 Read nutrition labels

-Spend more time studying nutrition labels on any packaged foods you eat, and try to stay within a total of the 2,300 mg limit for a day, or just notice how much above or below you land.
+Spend more time studying nutrition labels on any packaged foods you eat, and try to consume less than the 2,300 mg limit for a day (or initially, just notice how much above or below that number you land).

-Just being cognizant of your sodium intake throughout the day can help you limit or eliminate foods that simply have too much.
+Just being aware of your sodium intake throughout the day can help you limit or eliminate foods that simply have too much.

 Opt for salt-free or reduced-sodium foods